 After that, we had to have a Lobster dinner and headed to the Lobster Shack for dinner.
 It’s off the beaten path but right on the water, and it was featured on Diners, Drive-Ins, and Dives!

-While picnics we took a lot of time just to take in the beautiful are, and we also visited the Portland Famer’s Market.
+While in Portland area we took a lot of time just to take in the beautiful are, and we also visited the Portland Famer’s Market.

 After our way to short visit to Portland Maine, we headed up to Bar Harbor Maine.
 We stayed off the Island in Sulivan Maine at the Mountain View Campground.
 The campground was right pier both parts of Acadia National Park and had the most fantastic views.
 That mountain in the distance is Cadilac Mountain in Acadia National Park.

 Our first trip to Acadia National Park we drove up Cadilac Mountain from the visitors center.
 We stopped at both the overlook just before the top of the mountain and again at the top of the mountain.

 We also drove into Bar Harbor and had to eat at the Famous Getty’s.